dcmfx/dcmfx/docs/src/roadmap.md

 DCMfx has no formal roadmap, but future additions are likely to include the
 following:

+- Encode JPEG XL pixel data

-- Broaden transfer syntax support in pixel data encoding/transcoding
+- Encode JPEG LS pixel data

-- Decoding of 'JPEG-LS' pixel data on WASM
+- Decode JPEG-LS pixel data on WASM

 - DIMSE networking